ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 </ul>
 ```

-You can omit the `as` part inside the `{#each ...}` block if you just want to loop over an arbitrary amount of items like a grid:
+You can omit the `as` part inside the `{#each ...}` block if you just want to loop over an arbitrary amount of items to create a grid for example:

 ```svelte:App.svelte
 <div class="grid">